h1ddenpr0cess20/ultravision/docs/web.md

 ```

 Then point your browser to [http://localhost:8000](http://localhost:8000).
 The static assets (React-like single-page app shipped under `ultravision/web/static`) handle the UI.

+### Connecting to LM Studio or Ollama

+- **LM Studio:** Leave the defaults alone (`http://localhost:1234` + `qwen/qwen3-vl-8b`) or pick another model ID exposed by LM Studio.
+- **Ollama:** Start `ollama serve`, pull a multimodal model (`ollama pull llava:13b`), and either let discovery pick it up or set the server dropdown to **Custom** with `http://localhost:11434` and the Ollama model tag.
+- The Refresh button re-runs discovery so any newly-started LM Studio or Ollama hosts become selectable without reloading the page.

 ## Endpoints